 This is DraftKings version of the Super Flex.
 This format consists of 6 roster spots, which include 2 QBs, and 4 Flex (RB/WR/TE) spots.

 Another DraftKings format which consists of 6 roster spots that includes any combination of QB/RB/WR/TE/K/DST.
 One of these spots will be a captain.
 This spot earns 1.5X fantasy points but also costs 1.5X of the player’s base salary.

 DraftKings also offers Pick’Em style contests.
 These contests do not have a salary cap or salaries assigned to players.
 There are eight tiers of comparable players, usually with each tier having 10 or less players to choose from.
 Simply select a single player from each of the eight tiers to create a lineup.
 Pick’Em contests are currently available for NFL, NBA, NHL, and MLB.

 FanDuel Single Game formats require only 5 flex player slots to fill out.
 You may choose any combination of QBs, RBs, WRs, TEs, and Kickers as long as the total salaries fits under the $60,000 salary cap.

 New Player Promos:

 In 2016, both DraftKings and FanDuel have crossed the pond and opened their digital doors for business in the United Kingdom (U.K.).
-The big difference in the U.K. is that DraftKings offers its full variety of sports while FanDuel offers soccer only.
+In the summer of 2017, FanDuel pulled out of the U.K. after one year.

 Who wins the Head-to-Head?